Car Hire Insurance in Europe

 If you are involved in an accident or the vehicle is stolen, you will have to cover this excess or deductible amount out of pocket.
 As an example, if you hire a car whose value is €20,000 with an excess of €1,000, you will have to cover that €1,000 out of pocket if the rental car is damaged.

-Car rental excess insurance may refund the entire €1,000 excess cost depending on your excess insurance policy and benefits cap.
+Car rental excess insurance may refund the entire €1,000 excess cost depending on your car hire excess insurance policy and benefits cap.
 Car rental excess coverage is available to everyone driving in the EU or UK, you do not have to be a resident to purchase this coverage from CarInsuRent.

 What Does Car Hire Excess Insurance Cover?